Vstrechny, Chukotka Autonomous Okrug: Soviet period

-The settlement, located on the right hand bank of the Enmynveyem River, was originally created like many throughout this part of Chukotka following the establishment of a mine nearby (Initially called Vstrechny itself) in 1961 to extract gold from the Enmynveyem to house the workers.
+The settlement, located on the right hand bank of the Emmynveyem River, was originally created like many throughout this part of Chukotka following the establishment of a mine nearby (Initially called Vstrechny itself) in 1961, to extract gold from the Emmynveyem to house the workers.
 Two years later however, the mine's name was changed to "45 Years of the Komsomol" (45 лет ВЛКСМ).
 In 1965, the settlement received the status of urban-type settlement.

 Post-Soviet period

 When the mines were deemed to be uneconomic, the settlement was abandoned and mostly depopulated by 1996.
 In 2004, a road was completed linking the settlement with the regional centre, giving hope that the settlement can continue.
 However, as of 2009, Vstrechny is included in the list of settlements currently in the process of being liquidated.

 Population

 The mines were declared unprofitable and that there was no possibility of developing any other form of economy in 1999 and the settlement was closed along with a number of others in Chukotka.
 The Russian government guaranteed funds to transport non-working pensioners and the unemployed in liquidated settlements including Baranikha from Chukotka to other parts of Russia.
 The Ministry of railways was obliged to lease containers for the transportation of the migrants' goods to the Chukotkan administration and ensure that they were delivered to the various settlements.
 The population table below shows the impact on the settlement as a result of the closure of the mines.